ahhangok/To-do-list-Weather-API/README.md

 <p>
 </p>

-> It is a site where you can use the weather API to inform the weather of where you live and to write various things to do.<br>
+> It is a site where you can use the weather API to inform the weather of where you live and to write various things to do.
 > Insert Your API_KEY in app.js (https://openweathermap.org/api)

+>
+Go to the React-Native app using the same API! https://github.com/ahhangok/React-Native-Weather

 ## Project period
 > About 2 weeks